vjekoart/retrovizor/Readme.md

 Workers are always built as a bundle, due to [missing support for import maps inside workers](https://github.com/WICG/import-maps/issues/2).

 Convention for worker file names is `*.worker.js`.

+Build system only supports workers inside a library folder.

 ## File structure / Architecture (try to keep updated)